 Keep applying the WD-40 and scraping away.
 It’s a very simple process that’s cheap and most households in the UK have WD-40 in the shed or garage.

 You can purchase silicone removers that cost about £10 but they do not work as good when compared to WD-40.
-The oil will breakdown the silicone making it easier to remove from any surface around the house!
-I have been using this trick for many years and have had success each and every time!
+The oil will break down the silicone making it easier to remove from any surface around the house.
+I have been using this trick for many years and have had success every time.

 - Do not use a metal or sharp object to remove silicone